 Believe it or not, but there was a time when the word, or even the thought, of elopement was almost considered taboo, or if nothing else, awkward.
-Two people that “sneak” away or go without permission from family and friends to get married.
 But today, elopement doesn’t carry that stigma like it once did.
 An elopement can still have the romance that a full wedding ceremony offers, just scaled back a little.
 An elopement wedding will allow you to be completely into one another throughout the process free from any distractions that may come your way; especially from family.
 As stated, elopement weddings are more the norm than in past decades, but none the less, eloping seems to be on the rise.
 As Orange County Wedding Photographers, Three16 Photography is ready to join you to capture your elopement first-hand.

 There are several reasons to Elope.
 In fact, between the costs, stresses, distractions and time factors, elopement weddings are often becoming the way to go when getting married.
 Another reason many are turning to eloping is simply due to their personalities and likes.
 Perhaps they are the spontaneous and/or adventurous types and they see elopement as such.
 One other reason might include travel.
 Couples might have a special trip planned, and the thought of getting married in that location might excite the bride and groom that much more for such a unique experience, therefore they return as husband and wife.

 Many couples find the giving up of the wedding frills is worth it for them as an elopement wedding is often much cheaper financially than a full wedding ceremony.